IT-REX-Platform/Wiki-EnPro-WS2020/newsletter/current/currentNewsletter.md

 <br/>
 <br/>

-# IT-REX Newsletter 01
+# IT-REX Newsletter #1

-<p align="right">Published: Dec 09, 2020</p>
+<p align="right">Published: Dec 10, 2020</p>
 <br/>

 ## Roadmap

 The IT-REX project is finally entering the implementation phase.
-The roadmap below visualizes the current state with respect to the overall project scope and duration: We're starting to implement the first basic functionality! :-)
+The roadmap below visualizes the current project state with respect to the overall scope and duration: We're starting to implement the first basic functionality! :-)

 ![Roadmap](../graphix/roadmap01.png)